Narasimman-V/pagination-x/README.md

 	- An optional column with check boxes to select all records or specific records on a page.
 	- Ability to make a particular row selectable / non-selectable through simple configuration change.
 - **Action column (optional)**
-	- A column with buttons/links or both to do something on a particular row displayed
+	- A column with buttons/links or both to do something on a particular row displayed.
-	- Handler function for buttons/links in controller can be easily mapped through a simple JSON object
+	- 	- Handler function for buttons/links in controller can be easily mapped through a simple JSON object
 	- If required, optionally add an id or class or both so that any JQuery event handler can handle an event
+	- Action column is displayed as the last column in the table.
+However, you can make any column in pagination-x an action column by embedding html/Angular templating elements.
+For more details, please refer '4.
+Design' section below.
 - **Export options**
 	- Export to PDF/XLSX formats (Thanks to the libraries jsPDF and AlaSQL)
 	- Export records on the page or all records or only selected/filtered records.